 How To Qualify for SSDI in Michigan

 The criteria for receiving Social Security Disability are the same in all states since it is a federally funded program.
-The two main criteria to meet are connected to the severity of your disability and whether you’ve worked long enough to pay into the Social Security system.
+The two main criteria to meet are connected to the severity of your documented disability and whether you’ve worked long enough to pay into the Social Security system.

 The SSA has compiled a comprehensive list of disabilities that it considers “severe” enough to earn disability insurance.
 Please consult this list before submitting your disability claim to ensure your condition is on it.
 Your condition must limit your ability to work for at least 12 months to qualify.